Florence-Androlus/Split-Email-Providers/readme.txt

 Low stock email alerts: Automatically send an email to a supplier when a product stock drops below a minimum threshold.

-🔗 Access the premium version here: Split Email Providers
+🔗 Access the premium version here: [Split Email Providers](https://split-email-providers.com/)

+For multi-vendor marketplaces, discover **Split Market**:

+- Advanced supplier management for each WCFM seller
+- Automatic emails sent to suppliers per seller, with a copy to the seller

+🔗 Discover the premium version here: [Split Market] (https://split-email-providers.com/)

 == Installation ==